crashoverride777/swifty-ads/README.md

 SwiftyAd.shared.removeBanner()
 ```

-- To remove all Ads, mainly for in app purchases simply call
+- To remove all Ads, mainly for in app purchases, simply call
 ```swift
 SwiftyAd.shared.isRemoved = true
 ```